portlandcodeschool/jsi/syllabus.md

 We adjust the class each session to the needs of the current students.
 We may slow the pace or add additional work, as needed.
 We also carefully incorporate new technologies as they become significant to your employability.
 As a result, we often are creating class materials as we go.
 You will always get advance notice of classwork.

-You should all have access to a Google calendar called, "PCS" and should have received an email to this effect.
-If you haven't, please contact Kristina, Cris, or Whitney and we will make sure the class calendar is available to you.
+You should all have access to a Google calendar called "PCS" and should have received an email to this effect.
+If you haven't, please contact Kristina, Cris, or Andrew and we will make sure the class calendar is available to you.
 We will try to make sure this calendar is always up-to-date.